 Throughout the pandemic, schools and the Scottish Government have done all they can to help keep children and young people in schools for face-to-face learning, while maintaining a safe and supportive school environment for staff and pupils.

 There have been some important changes to the rules on self-isolation for under 18s at the start of term that should help achieve that.
-But to give public health experts time to monitor the impacts of those changes, and to ensure we can keep reducing the risks of COVID-19 in schools, many of the previous restrictions will stay in place in schools for up to 6 weeks at the start of term.
+But to give public health experts time to monitor the impacts of those changes, and to ensure we can keep reducing the risks of COVID-19 in schools, many of the previous restrictions will stay in place in schools for the moment.

 This restrictions are in line with what the expert Advisory Sub-Group on Education and Children’s issues have recommended.
 The restrictions will be kept under close review and, when they can safely be eased, they will be.